Building resilient regional and remote Queensland communities.

 QCoal Foundation Sets two up for Success with Scholarship and Bursary

-We are pleased to announce Jamie Ahearn as the recipient of the 2023 QCoal Foundation Scholarship to study at James Cook University.
+Jamie Ahearn was the 2023 recipient of the QCoal Foundation Scholarship to study at James Cook University.

-Jamie, a first year Environmental Science and Management student, said that he was thrilled to be named as the recipient of the $30,000 QCoal Foundation Scholarship.
+Jamie, a first-year Environmental Science and Management student, said that he was thrilled to be named as the 2023 recipient of the $30,000 QCoal Foundation Scholarship.

 “My parents were also extremely happy and very proud of my achievement.
 I owe them so much for the support over the years,” he said.

 “This scholarship will greatly aid me in funding my tertiary education and will allow me to focus my efforts on my study.”

 Hailing from Mount Isa, Mr Ahearn said he had a strong interest in land and water management and spent the past year working as an environmental technician within the mining industry in his hometown.

 “I had the opportunity to conduct a wide variety of environmental monitoring alongside industry professionals, as well as learn about the greater mining industry,” he said.